benseesthings/barcrawl/README.md

 Plan a walking bar crawl between any two points.
 Enter a start and end address, get a walking route, then discover every bar within 150 m of the path — ordered by your walking direction.

+Play with it at https://bens-barcrawl.onrender.com/ or set it up on your machine using below.

 ## Architecture

 ```